anlett30js/wba_s1/content/pages/success/index.md

 title: Success
 ---

-Thank you. <br />
+Thank you! <br />
-I will answer to your message as soon as possible.
+We will answer to your message within 24 hours.
+Let's keep in touch!